python/typing/docs/spec/concepts.rst

 which is a materialization of both ``A`` and ``B``.

-:ref:`Any` is consistent with every type, and every type is consistent with ``Any``.
+:ref:`Any` is consistent with every type, and every type is consistent with :ref:`!Any`.
 (This follows from the definitions of materialization and consistency but is worth stating explicitly.)

 The consistency relation is not transitive. ``tuple[int, int]`` is consistent with ``tuple[Any, int]``, and ``tuple[Any, int]`` is consistent with